fraserlove/nntikz/README.md

 # Deep Learning and Neural Network Diagrams

 A collection of TikZ diagrams for deep learning and neural network concepts.
+This repository was created to provide a set of open-source diagrams for use in academic papers, presentations, and other documents.
+The diagrams are designed to be easily customisable and can be used in LaTeX documents.
+Note that this repository is a work in progress and more diagrams will be added over time.

 ## Citation